stanac/ArgoStore/docs/docs/docs/introduction/getting-started-aspnetcore.md

 To support both update and upsert in single API endpoint we are going to use `x-upsert` header, which if set to `true` will indicate to perform upsert.

-Following code is implementing upsert or not logic:
+Following code is implementing upsert or update logic:

 ```csharp
 [HttpPut, Route("{id}")]